First, Some Good News for Back Sleepers

-The best pillow for back sleepers will fill the space between yourself and the mattress, elevating your head only as high as is needed to achieve a neutral position.
+The best pillow for back sleepers will adequately fill the space between yourself and the mattress, elevating your head only as high as is needed to achieve a neutral position.
 A pillow that’s too thick will cause your head to be elevated too high.
 As a result, your neck is bent upwards, potentially straining muscles, nerves and discs.
 Conversely a pillow that’s too thin will result in an uncomfortable downward bend in your neck.